Knowledge is power: the well informed do better at everything.

 "Price is what you pay...Value is what you get"… Warren Buffett

 You must buy value; which means you need to understand exactly what you are buying, being very careful not to pay too much.
 One of several major keys to price is gross sales.
 In fact, it is fair to say that a 10% misrepresentation as to gross sales can impact the overall value of a coin-laundry business by some 20%, and maybe considerably more; therefore, you must ask the right questions, and be able to assess the accuracy of the answers.

-Of all the business models one might consider, coin-laundries are probably the most alluring.
+Of all the small business models one might consider, coin-laundries are probably the most alluring.
 Being deceptively simple looking, they are also among the most beguiling.

 Although they may appear straight-forward (part of their appeal to investors) laundromats are not transparent - they lend themselves well to fraud and significant omission.
 Therefore, seller representations - especially those as to gross revenue must be verified by independent means.“Financial Statements” are representations of the seller - they are not independent means.
 One ill-advised means of independent verification, which is commonly promoted by coin-laundry touts (both on-line and as half-learned authors of books on the subject), is the comparison of claimed revenue to water usage.